omkarkulkarni2704/testng-browserstack/README.md

 This repository uses the BrowserStack SDK to run tests on BrowserStack.
 Follow the steps below to install the SDK in your test suite and run tests on BrowserStack:

-* Following are the changes required in `gradle.build` -
+* Following are the changes required in `build.gradle` -
     * Add `compileOnly 'com.browserstack:browserstack-java-sdk:latest.release'` in dependencies
     * Fetch Artifact Information and add `jvmArgs` property in tasks *SampleTest* and *SampleLocalTest* :
   ```